Open

 The stranger asked to push to main.
 The house said no.

-We gave a demo agent one small task whose next step was git push origin main - a step outside its permission profile.
-The risk evaluator held the call mid-flight: the popup you see is Vivari's own escalation gate, the notification center filed it as urgent, and the device itself rang.
+We gave a demo agent one small task whose next step was git push origin main - a step outside its role.
+The risk evaluator held the call mid-flight: the popup you see is Vivari's escalation gate, the notification center filed it as urgent, and the device itself rang.
 The push never ran.
-The deny landed in the audit trail - five times, actually, because we re-fired the gate until the footage was clean, and the trail kept every one.
-The task was staged.
-The gate is not.
+The deny landed in the audit trail.

 Receipt 04